||1/12 to 1/6-inch long

 on cats, dogs and humans.

-Fleas transport themselves on rodents and other mammals.
-They
+produce 400-500 offspring.
+Fleas transport themselves on rodents

-Fleas usually remain on their warm-blooded hosts at all times.
+and other mammals, and usually remain on their hosts at all times.

-They can also be found on shoes, pant legs, or blankets, which can
+raccoons and skunks.
+They can also be found on shoes, pant legs or

-transfer the fleas to new environments.
-They are often found
+blankets, which can transfer the fleas to new environments.

-Alergy Dermatitus in pets, and their debris has been reported to
+allergy dermatitis in pets and their debris has been reported to

 cause similar allergic reactions in humans.
 Fleas can also transfer

 tapeworms and cause anemia in pets, which is why active flea